-Attachment wounds and crises of development
+Attachment wounds and crisis in development

 This project has dealt with the topic of trauma, due to my personal interest and the societal relevance of the topic in our times.
-Through the pandemic and what it has brought for me as consequences, I was confronted with real and irrational existential fears as well as with feelings of powerlessness and anger.
-Feelings, that I already knew quite well and which have updated themselves so intensely in the lockdown that I sometimes did not know how to deal with them or if I would have the capacity to hold them.
-Over and over, I have had to remind myself that I am not as mighty as I wish to be but also not as powerless as I fear to be.
+Through the pandemic and what it has brought for me as consequences, I wThis project has dealt with the topic of trauma, due to my personal interest and the societal relevance of the topic in our times.
+Through the pandemic, and the consequences it has brought me, I was confronted with real and irrational existential fears as well as feelings of powerlessness and anger.
+These feelings, although familiar, during the lockdown manifested in new and intense ways, and at times I did not know how to deal with them and felt concerned by their magnitude.
+Over and over, I had to remind myself that I am not as mighty as I wish to be but also not as powerless as I fear to be.
 In the meantime, my system has settled down again, I feel safe, self-effective, able to act and lovingly supported.
-In this context, I have experimented with Japanese rope art in this project.
-I have let myself be tied up and tied myself up also.
-I was interested, how it feels for me, to voluntarily surrender myself to someone and to temporarily give up my (movement) will power and my (movement) freedom.
-I wondered what I could learn from that for my life, about myself and how the ropes inform my physicality and movement material.
+In this project, I have experimented with Japanese rope art.
+I have both let myself be tied up and tied myself up.
+I was interested in how it feels for me to voluntarily surrender myself to someone and to temporarily give up my will power and my freedom as represented in the loss of my movement.
+I wondered what I could learn, about my life and myself and how the ropes would inform my physicality and movement patterns.
 Do I experience the ropes as restriction or do they also give me orientation and support?
 Does the ambivalence between my desire to control and the longing for devotion dissolve for a moment?
-One thing I can say for afterwards: I am more devoted than I have expected before but also more vulnerable.
+One thing I can say in hindsight: I am more devoted than I had expected but also more vulnerable.

 Gefördert durch die Beauftragte der Bundesregierung für Kultur und Medien im Programm NEUSTART KULTUR, Hilfsprogramm DIS-TANZEN des Dachverband Tanz Deutschland.

 These are the links to the website of my project partners: